isaac-sim/IsaacAutomator/README.md

 #### Isaac Lab

-[Isaac Lab](https://isaac-sim.github.io/IsaacLab/) can be pre-installed on the deployed instances.
-To install a specific version of Isaac Lab, provide valid git reference from <https://isaac-sim.github.io/IsaacLab/> as a value of `--lab` parameter to the deployment command.
+[Isaac Lab](https://isaac-sim.github.io/IsaacLab/) can be pre-installed on deployed instances.
+To install a specific version of Isaac Lab, provide a valid Git reference from <https://isaac-sim.github.io/IsaacLab/> as the value of the `--lab` parameter to the deployment command.

-To run Isaac Lab click "Isaac Lab" icon on the desktop or run the following command in the terminal:
+To run Isaac Lab, click the "Isaac Lab" icon on the desktop or run the following command in the terminal:

 ```sh
 ~/isaaclab.sh